micmejia/bible-dump/AMPC/Acts/Acts 24.md

-For we have found this man a perfect pest (a real plague), an agitator _and_ source of disturbance to all the Jews throughout the world, and a ringleader of the [heretical, [^b]division-producing] sect of the Nazarenes.
+For we have found this man a perfect pest (a real plague), an agitator _and_ source of disturbance to all the Jews throughout the world, and a ringleader of the [heretical, division-producing] sect of the Nazarenes.